MahmoudElsherbeny/laravel-grapes/README.md

 ## About Laravel Grapes

+This Package is forked from main package: (https://github.com/allamo123/laravel-grapes)

 Laravel Grapes is a library for laravel framework, that offer cms drag and drop page builder for frontend which support all Laravel functionality and help user to change all frontend and content just in simple clicks.

-Laravel Grapes Comes With A Pro Version Will Be Available On [Code Canyon](https://codecanyon.net/) SOON !.

 <hr>